hubeek/angularRxLogin/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.
 Based on a Udemy tutorial: Angular and NgRx - Building Real Project From Scratch by Oleksandr Kocherhin.
 Example of login/register funcs in angular project with the use of redux, ngrx, and effects.
+Backend server used is [productionready](https://conduit.productionready.io/api)
+This oneis used by [Conduit](https://demo.realworld.io/#/) Docker image is added to run local docker instance.
+Adjust api irl in enviroment props for devlopment and production.

 ## Development server